Murder of Patsy Morris: Background

 A witness recalled seeing Morris soon after noon near her home.
 Another witness recalled seeing a girl who may have been Morris crouching at a bus stop on the Hounslow Heath side of Staines Road, just west of the Hussar public house between 12:20 p.m. and 12:40 p.m.
 These were the last sightings of her alive.
 After she was reported missing a large search operation was launched to find her, involving hundreds of police officers, helicopters and members of the public who had volunteered to help.

 Discovery of body

 Two days later, on the evening of 18 June, Morris's body was found by a police dog handler on Hounslow Heath.
 She was discovered face down in a copse beside a path on the edge of the Heath, at a location a quarter of a mile from her home in Cygnet Avenue.
 The place she was found was just a five minute walk from her home, and was on the route between her home and her father's workplace at Calvary Barracks.
-She was found fully-clothed.
+She was found fully clothed.
 She had been found ten yards from a path through one of the small woods.
 She had been strangled with a ligature.
 For an unknown reason, police found that she had been wearing two pairs of knickers that day.
-There was no signs of sexual assault.
+There were no signs of sexual assault.

 Police investigations

 Police released a public statement after the death, warning parents in west London not to let their children cross Hounslow Heath alone.
 Morris' mother said that she had no reason to be on Hounslow Heath, stating to the press: "We can't understand what she was doing on the heath.
-She was always told not to go there and never disobeyed our orders".
+She was always told not to go there and never disobeyed our orders."
 Attacks on women and even deaths were not unknown in the area, but previous attacks had invariably involved the full rape of the victim.

 The police questioned Morris's classmates in an attempt to find out what her final movements had been.
 On 22 June, 4 days after she was found dead, a detective on the investigative team told the press that they felt another youngster playing truant could hold key information on the murder.
 Soon after Morris was found dead, her father received a phoned death threat from an unidentified teenage boy.
 The call was from a local caller with a local sounding voice.